 Major Equipment Components

-There are seven major equipment categories that comprise a retort pouch line:
+There are several major equipment categories that comprise a retort pouch line:

 - Pouch Filler